mjgs/routes-builder/Readme.md

 # Routes-Builder

   Node.js module for route auto-creation, per-route middleware, and a development route table viewer.
-  Route-Builder automatically sets up routes, middleware and handlers that you simply drop in.
+  Just drop your route definitions, middleware and handlers into a folder and they load on startup.

 ## Features